HouseMind: Tokenization Allows MLLMs to Understand, Generate and Edit Architectural Floor Plans¶

 Limitations & Future Work¶

-- Editing is limited to room addition and deletion; complex topological transformations are not supported.
+- Editing capabilities are limited to simple room additions/deletions and do not yet support complex topological changes.

-- Functional components such as doors, windows, and furniture are not modeled.
+- Details such as windows, doors, and furniture are not modeled, limiting application in detailed interior design.

 Related Work & Insights¶